-- The expected level of growth in the Plan = 40 units based on its role as a Service Village, which equates to 2 housing units per annum on average. - Comparatively small settlement compared to Chwilog and Y Ffôr. - Number of services but not many houses. - High proportion of the population speaks Welsh 84.3%, which is 14.3% above the level where it is believed the language is viable (that is 70%), compared to 65.4% in Gwynedd. - Increase of 2.7% in the proportion of Welsh speakers in the ward between 2001 and 2011. - Comparatively high proportion of second homes (9.9% compared to 8% in Gwynedd). - Housing less affordable than in Gwynedd as a whole. - 18 units were built between 2002 and 2011 with new housing built during this period representing 10.8% of the housing stock in 2011. - Housing affordability is a substantial problem in the area. - Ysgol Gynradd Pont y Gof, Botwnnog provides Welsh medium education for children between 3 and 11 years of age.
-2012 figures show that there are 23 surplus places in the school.
+- The expected level of growth in the Plan = 40 units based on its role as a Service Village, which equates to 2 housing units per annum on average. - Relatively small settlement compared to Chwilog and Y Ffôr. - Number of key services but not many households. - High proportion of the population speaks Welsh 84.3%, which is 14.3% above the level where it is believed the language is viable (that is 70%), compared to 65.4% in Gwynedd. - Increase of 2.7% in the number of Welsh speakers in the ward between 2001 and 2011, but a decline of 1.6% in the proportion of speakers - Slightly higher proportion of second homes (9.9% compared to 8% in Gwynedd). - Housing less affordable than in Gwynedd as a whole. - 18 units were built between 2002 and 2011 with new housing built during this period representing 10.8% of the housing stock in 2011.
+12 of these new units were built by a housing association as part of a proposed 'live, work initiative' - Ysgol Gynradd Pont y Gof, Botwnnog provides Welsh medium education for children between 3 and 11 years of age.